maniacalhamster/Codepath_AndroidStudio/README.md

 I thought I would just rollback to before I tried to implement the progressbar with GIT but the progressbar still popped up (probably from untracked files).
 Even on new emulators that got a the parstagram app for the first tiem ran into this issue.

-Unfortunate that I didn't record a demo.gif before trying out the stretch stories :/
+Last minute fixed that issue

 ## Open-source libraries used